 I HAVE A FILM YOU MIGHT BE INTERESTED IN.
 CAN I CONTACT YOU BEFORE SUBMITTING IT?

 Absolutely.
 Email us at email@example.com.
 Include your contact info and a description of the film, along with whatever press materials you might have.
 You could also include links to trailers or whole films.
 We cannot promise feedback or that your movie will definitely be viewed.
-Remember: The festival will focus on documentaries with strong Detroit or Michigan connections, though we’ll also be showing some films without specific ties that are likely to have strong resonance in the region.
+Remember: The festival specializes in documentaries with strong Detroit or Michigan connections, though we’ll also show films without specific local ties that are likely to have strong resonance in the region.

 WHAT FORMAT SHOULD I SUBMIT IN?

 Our preference is through Filmfreeway.com.
-(Our submission portal will be open in late 2017.)
+We'll be evaluating film in early 2021.
 We’ll also accept outside links, such as vimeo.com.
 Please include a password when contacting us.

 We prefer to not receive hard copy Blu-ray or DVDs.
 If that’s the only way you can get it to us, email us first at firstname.lastname@example.org.